On the Enumeration Complexity of Unions of Conjunctive Queries: Lower Bounds

 \end{itemize} \end{example}

 Theorem~\ref{theorem:union_of_intractable} does not cover the case of a UCQ containing acyclic non-free-connex queries with isomorphic bodies.
 Since this requires a more intricate analysis, we first restrict ourselves to such unions of size two.
-In the next section we discuss unions of two body-isomorphic CQs in general, and show in Theorem~\ref{theorem:ufc_characterize} that such a UCQ is tractable iff the UCQ is free-connex.
-By combining this with Theorem~\ref{theorem:union_of_intractable}, we have the following dichotomy for the case of unions containing exactly two intractable CQs.